FENECON Industrial S — Assembly and Operating Instructions

 The device is not intended for use in residential areas and cannot ensure adequate protection of radio reception in such environments. |

 2.3.
-Qualification of the staff
+Qualification of staff

 Qualified personnel must be deployed for the intended use, installation and maintenance of the system.
 The area of responsibility, competence and supervision of the personnel must be precisely regulated by the operator.